ctz/cifra/README.md

 # Cifra
-Cifra is a collection of cryptographic primitives.
+Cifra is a collection of cryptographic primitives targetted at embedded use.

 ## Aims
 In order of descending emphasis, cifra aims for: